 Apply to join our Community Gateway Group

 We’re currently looking for tenant representatives to join our Community Gateway Group.
 Find out how to apply and be a voice for your residents on this page.
-You can apply until 8 July 2018.

 About the Community Gateway Group (CGG)